Three Nunns Pumpkin Patch Has Tractors, U-Pick & Massive Corn Mazes for Acres of Fun - 510 Families

 Three Nunns Pumpkin Patch Has Tractors, U-Pick & Massive Corn Mazes for Acres of Fun

-Three Nunns Pumpkin Patch open September 23 – October 31, 9 am to 6 pm daily
+Three Nunns Pumpkin Patch is open September 21 – October 31, 2024 9 am to 6 pm daily

 Find more pumpkin patches, corn mazes, hay mazes near the East Bay in our guide >

-We were warmly greeted upon arrival with very friendly staff giving us a preview of what to expect.
-We paid $12 per person and immediately hopped on a tractor that took us through the orchards and onto the farm.
-The ride is slow and pleasant, but slightly bumpy.
-Nonetheless, it was not loud, which made it easy to point things out to the kids (or remind them to sit down when they tried touching the plants) without having to shout.
+Admission is $15 per person and includes a tractor ride through the orchards and onto the farm, two corn mazes, a hay fort, a melon cannon, rides, playhouses, and pumpkins.
+The ride is slow, pleasant, and slightly bumpy.
+Luckily, it was not loud, making it easy to point things out to the kids (or remind them to sit down when they tried touching the plants) without having to shout.

 Map of Three Nunns